-The University of Central Lancashire Management graduate, Sarah Gardner, continues to make a positive impact in the community and has been awarded a British Empire Medal.
+University of Central Lancashire Management graduate, Sarah Gardner BEM, continues to make a positive impact in the community and in business, having recently being awarded the Chartered Manager of the Year award by the Chartered Institute of Management.

 Alongside her working life, Sarah started volunteering when she became a Marie Curie work-based representative in her workplace, where she was tasked with raising awareness and fundraising for the charity.
 Sarah was inspired to help when her uncle was sadly diagnosed with cancer.